African palm civet: Threats

 The African palm civet is threatened by habitat loss and hunting for bushmeat.

-In 2006, it was estimated that more than 4,300 African palm civets are hunted yearly in the Nigerian part and around 3,300 in the Cameroon part of the Cross-Sanaga-Bioko coastal forests.
+In 2006, an estimated more than 4,300 African palm civets are hunted yearly in the Nigerian part and around 3,300 in the Cameroon part of the Cross–Sanaga–Bioko coastal forests.

 In Guinea, dead African palm civets were recorded in spring 1997 on bushmeat market in villages located in the vicinity of the National Park of Upper Niger.
 Dried heads of African palm civets were found in 2007 at the Bohicon and Dantokpa Markets in southern Benin, suggesting that they are used as fetish in animal rituals.

 The attitude of rural people in Ghana towards African palm civets is hostile; they consider them a menace to their food resources and safety of children.
 In Gabon, it is among the most frequently found small carnivores for sale in bushmeat markets.
 Upper Guinean forests in Liberia are considered a biodiversity hotspot.
 They have already been fragmented into two blocks.
 Large tracts are threatened by commercial logging and mining activities, and are converted for agricultural use including large-scale oil palm plantations in concessions obtained by a foreign company.